Skip to content

 A black wall with no texture reads dead.
 A charcoal wall with plaster variation or millwork reads expensive.

-• Upholstery: chocolate leather, charcoal velvet, deep tonal fabrics
+• Upholstery: chocolate leather, charcoal velvet, and deep tonal fabrics with visible pile or weave

-• Accents: aged brass, muted gold, dark bronze
+• Accents: aged brass, muted gold, and dark bronze rather than bright, reflective metal

-And yes, full color drenching interiors are where this is heading.
-Walls, trim, and ceilings working together instead of breaking the room apart.
+This is also why full color drenching interiors feel so natural in this aesthetic.
+Walls, trim, and ceilings can work as one envelope instead of breaking the room apart.
 Also take a look at the Architectural Digest article as well on color drenching.

 Choosing the Right Sofa for a Dark Academia Living Room